 Shouldn't the fire cycle be applied for the cargo (as per issue #3347 http://dev.openttdcoop.org/issues/3347)?
 If that is true, why all the trouble of templating them all when it is easier to just do that?
 That would reduce the amount of sprites to put in the template to 4 for each livery, which is way less than 3 for every cargo for each livery.
 And with a replace colour on the original sprites, it shouldn't be too hard to get the fire cycle colour on the original cargo in the sprites.

-#23 Updated by foobar about 2 years ago
+#23 Updated by foobar over 2 years ago

 I'm fine either way.
 Currently some are coded with the fire cycle, some are coded with fixed cargoes.
 The goal is indeed to have everything with the fire cycle, but as I'm not doing that, I'm fine either way